As you prepare to travel internationally, the guidelines on this page will help to ensure that your devices and data are protected.

 If you will not be using your device for an extended period of time, power it off.

 After Your Trip

 Hackers are more interested in the sensitive data you have access to at the university than the data you carried with you on your trip.
 Please review the steps below to prevent any breaches in security due to your device being compromised.

 There are currently no required actions you must take when returning from your trip.
-However, ITS highly recommends that you complete the actions listed under Recommended to ensure that your device and data remains safe.
+However, ITS highly recommends that you complete the actions listed under Recommended to ensure that your device and data remain safe.